The Ancient Grain That’s Good For Your Bones

 Directions

-Heat oil and sauté until onion is beginning to soften, about 4 minutes.
+Heat oil to medium-high heat and sauté until onion begins to soften, about 4 minutes.
 Then add the mushrooms.

 Sprinkle the mixture with salt and pepper to taste.